jungerleider52/Wildlife-Acoustic-Impact/README.md

 This repository depends on modules from Math, Numpy, SciPy, Datetime, Matplotlib, and OS libraries.

+USE PYTHON 3.10 when running this program to avoid compatibility issues.

 # Program Functions

 This repository consists of one main program, "Location-SPL_Grapher" which includes the following functions: